maxbundscherer/DD7MB/docs/index.md

 I am interested in many modes, especially PSK31, Olivia, CW/Morse, satellite communication, Meteor Scatter, RTTY, FT8, JS8, SSTV and further developments of these modes.

-I am currently mainly active on HF with [DF0OHM](https://www.qrz.com/db/DF0OHM).

-Did you hear me?
-I would be delighted if you would let me know when you heard me.
-I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
-This form is also included at the bottom of this website.

 You can also visit my [A-SDR / Independer](https://a-sdr.org) website.

 73